 Be back to work in 3 days and wear garments for 3 days only.

 Dr John Barrett of Palm Clinic, based in Auckland, New Zealand trained with Dr Jeffrey Klein in California, Dr Mark Goyen in Sydney and with the originators of liposuction; Dr Giorgio Fischer from Rome and Dr Pierre Fournier from Paris.
 Dr Klein developed the tumescent anaesthesia technique for fat removal by liposuction which has dramatically improved the safety of liposuction.

-Liposuction can be used to remove fat from anywhere on the body but common requested areas are abdomen, hips, thighs, buttocks, waist, ankles and calves, breast reduction, chin and jowls, flanks, male chest.
+Liposuction literally means suction of fat and can be used to remove fat from anywhere on the body but common requested areas are abdomen, hips, thighs, buttocks, waist, ankles and calves, breast reduction, chin and jowls, flanks, male chest.

 Genuine before and after photo's of liposuction can be viewed in our before & after image gallery.

 Tumescent anaesthesia is a local anaesthetic technique using very dilute quantities of lignocaine and adrenaline (epinephrine) which allows the procedure to be performed without general anaesthesia.
 Light sedation is used to further enhance patient comfort during liposuction.
 Most patients are able to return to work within 3 days.

 Liposuction is not a method of weight reduction.
 It is best used on patients who exercise regularly, have a good diet but are still unable to remove stubborn areas of fat.
 These areas are often genetically pre-determined.

 Liposculpture (liposuction performed under tumescent anaesthesia) requires an aesthetic eye to ensure ideal body contour.
 Excellent technique requires constant review during the procedure for the best 3D results.
 Patients stand toward the end of the procedure to assess the effect of gravity and ensure the contour is just right.